+DotKids Foundation is formed: From the Community, For the Community, By the Community.
+Also, we see the participation from the community crucial to our success in realizing the mission and purpose of “.kids” as stated in 18(a) and 20(c).

+The formation of the DotKids Foundation is entirely community-driven to address the growing concern of the online well-being of kids with the opportunity presented by the envisaged benefits achieved from the proposed new gTLD string .kids.

+An initial working group consisting of members from the community was formed to perform the secretariat function of the Foundation and to actively reach out to the community and invite children rights community to join the Foundation as members and form the Board of Councilors and Advisory Councils according to the framework below.

-Relations of Initial Working Group to the Community
+Profiles of a few of the Initial Working Group Members

 Cheney Cheng has been devoted to the advocacy of childrenʹs rights in Hong Kong and international level since 2004.
 In 2006, he co-founded Kidsʹ Dream, the first child-led organization promoting childrenʹs rights in Hong Kong with members more than 200 people now.
 He represented Kidsʹ Dream to attend various international conferences and meetings organized by United Nations (UN), Save the Children and other organizations.
 Cheney was leading the preparation of a report about the implementation of children’s rights in Hong Kong to the UN.
 He was selected by the UN to be the Asia-Pacific representative in an advisory group evaluating the reporting system of the UN Committee on the Rights of the Child in 2008.
-Cheney is currently working in an Investment Bank and acts as a volunteer advisor to the DotKids Foundation.

 Elaine Cheng has been devoted to the advocacy of childrenʹs rights in Hong Kong and international level since 1999 when she was selected as one of the UNCRC Child Ambassadors of Hong Kong.
 As a founding member of the Children’s Council in Hong Kong, she has also co-founded Kidsʹ Dream.
-She is now currently working at the DotAsia Organisation which is a not-for-profit registry of the TLD .Asia.
-Devoted to promote youth participation in Internet Governance, she thereafter founded the NetMission Ambassadors Programme in 2009.

-Bianca Ho has started her involvement with Internet Governance in 2008, where she was selected to be a NetMission Ambassador, a program organized by DotAsia Organisation.
-She received comprehensive training including seminars, workshops, site visits to gain a better understanding of the complexity of the Internet Governance discussion.
-Afterwards, She led a social campaign in the local community to raise public concerns towards digital divide.
+Bianca Ho started being involved with Internet Governance in 2008, where she was selected as a NetMission Ambassador.
+She led a social campaign in the local community to raise public concerns towards digital divide.

 Relations to the community and its constituent groups

 Community support is a key element of the success of the DotKids foundation.
-We have gathered support from various parts of the world, including Hong Kong, Asia, Europe etc. We will continue to outreach to and engage with the community as the .kids Registry develops.
+We have gathered support from various parts of the world, including Asia, Europe, North America, South America and Africa etc. We will continue to outreach to and engage with the community as the .kids Registry develops.

-Some of the many endorsements Received to Date:
+Some of the many endorsements Received to Date for your quick reference: (Please refer to 20(f) for the complete list of endorsements.)

-- Child Rights Coalition Asia (CRC Asia), Asia
+Media Education Center, Armenia

+Mr. Alasdair Roy, Children and Young People Commissioner, ACT Human Rights Commission, Canberra, Australia

+Mr. Reidar Hjermann, Former ombudsman for children, Norway

-- Child Rights Information Center Moldova
+Child Rights Information Center Moldova, Moldova

+Children’s Lobby, Switzerland

+Child Welfare League of America (CWLA), United States

+First Focus, United States

+The Association for Childhood Education International (ACEI), United States

+Rights of Young Foundation, Uganda

+Cambodia Children and Young People Movement for Child Rights (CCYMCR), Cambodia

+Protect and Save the Children, Malaysia

-- The Smart Internet Foundation, Russia
+The Foundation for Network Initiatives "The Smart Internet", Russia

-- Internet Learning Support Centre (ILSC), Hong Kong

-- Alliance for Children’s Commission, Hong Kong:
+Alliance for Children’s Commission, Hong Kong, China

-- Against Child Abuse

-- Baby Friendly Hospital Initiative Hong Kong Association (BFHIHKA)

-- Caritas Family Crisis Line & Education Centre, Children Counseling Services

-- Children Rights Association

-- Caritas Youth & Community Service Head Office

-- Chinese YMCA of Hong Kong – Hin Keng Centre

-- Evangelical Lutheran Church of Hong Kong Social Service Head Office

-- The Hong Kong Childhood Injury Prevention and Research Association

-- Hong Kong College of Paediatricians

-- Hong Kong Committee for UNICEF
+Hong Kong Committee for UNICEF

-- Hong Kong Committee on Children’s Rights (HKCCR)
+Hong Kong Committee on Children’s Rights

-- Hong Kong Council of Early Childhood Education and Services

-- Hong Kong Down Syndrome Association

-- Hong Kong Society for the Protection of Children

-- Playright Children’s Play Association

-- Society for Community Organization

-- Suen Mei Speech & Hearing Centre

-- The Boys’ and Girls’ Clubs Association of Hong Kong

-- The Hong Kong Council of Social Service

-- TREATS

-- Save the Children Hong Kong
+Save the Children Hong Kong